lysovosyl/PathoEye/README.md

         └── ...

 ```
-You can run epidermis_extract.py to extract epidermis of each WSI in the DATA_DIRECTORY as following.
+Run epidermis_extract.py to extract the epidermis of each WSI and generate the level 1 images as follows:
 ```sh
 python epidermis_extract.py -data_dir /DATA_DIRECTORY -save_path ./save_dir
 ```
-The epidermis layer will be saved in ./save_dir.
+The level 1 images will be stored in ./save_dir.
 ```
     save_dir/
         ├──slide_1